My pet is vomiting

 “Surely if a medicine is safe for use in humans it should be safe for use in my pet”, vets often hear from pet owners.
 Nothing could be further from the truth and some human medicines and even some fruit and vegetables and sweets daily eaten by humans, can be deadly to our dogs, cats, pet birds and pocket pets like hamsters and mice.

 Battle of the Bulge

 Most people, at some point in time, struggle to shed some extra weight.
 Obesity in humans has reached epidemic proportions and in a study released two years ago, South Africans were classified as the third fattest people on earth.
 Worse than this, is the fact that obesity in pets is following this trend and fast becoming a disease on its own.
 Some studies show that more than 50 % of pets are overweight.
-This alarming figure effectively means we are “killing out pets with kindness.”
+This alarming figure effectively means we are “killing our pets with kindness.”
 Obesity is defined as an accumulation of excessive amounts of body fat.
 Body fat increases when the amount of energy taken in (by eating food) exceeds the amount of energy used (by exercising).
 Vets classify a pet as obese if the animal weighs more than 15 to 20 % of his/her ideal body weight.
-Body Mass Index or BMI which is commonly used in humans to define obesity, is not commonly used in animals, because there is such huge variation between and within different breeds.
-In animals a Body Condition Score or BCS is referred to in terms of the animal’s ideal weight.
+Body Mass Index or BMI which is commonly used in humans to define obesity is not commonly used in animals, because there is such a huge variation between and within different breeds.
+In animals, a Body Condition Score or BCS is referred to in terms of the animal’s ideal weight.

 We're all going on a Summer Holiday

 Going on holiday is always fun but we must never forget or neglect our pets in the excitement leading up to a well-deserved vacation.